 Inside the aforedescribed Oregon Contemporary, you'll find the relatively new Strange Paradise Gallery—shared with photography non-profit, Photolucida—and two other recently established artist-run membership-based galleries.
 Both Carnation Contemporary and Well Well Projects host open calls, in addition to member and curated shows.

-Carnation Contemporary’s September exhibition, Nirvanamatopoeia Like Add to a List by Matthew Bennett Laurents + Jeremy Le Grand, is a series of collaborative sculpture-based works that examine objecthood and metaphysical philosophy.
-Well Well Projects’ Smart Objects / Flattened Images Like Add to a List exhibition, curated by Kelda Van Patten, contemplates how real and artificial converge via the work of fifty-one lens-based artists from all over the country.
+Carnation Contemporary’s September exhibition, Nirvanamatopoeia Past Event Like List by Matthew Bennett Laurents + Jeremy Le Grand, is a series of collaborative sculpture-based works that examine objecthood and metaphysical philosophy.
+Well Well Projects’ Smart Objects / Flattened Images Past Event Like List exhibition, curated by Kelda Van Patten, contemplates how real and artificial converge via the work of fifty-one lens-based artists from all over the country.
 Both are on view until September 25.

 Artist-run gallery space Melanie Flood Projects was founded in 2008 in a Brooklyn apartment.
 Six years later it relocated to Southwest Portland, but still maintains that apartment gallery feeling.
 The space has curated compelling shows by artists from west and east coasts: Maria Antelman, Sari Carel, and Pacifico Silano among them.